VPAC/rsa/src/storagemanager/config/README.txt

     java -classpath "config:lib/StorageManager.jar:/usr/local/lib/gdal.jar" ...

+Some of these files have the suffix .SAMPLE to allow local configuration without interference with version-controlled files.
+Before the RSA can be used, the .SAMPLE files must be copied or renamed to remove the suffix.

 rsa.xml
     The core configuration file of the RSA.
 Includes settings for the National Nested Grid, storage locations, etc.

-datasource.xml.SAMPLE
+datasource.xml
     Connection parameters for the database where metadata is stored.
-This must be renamed to datasource.xml before the RSA will work; this is to allow the connection parameters to be changed locally without interfering with the version-controlled file.

 logback.xml
     Logging parameters, i.e. which messages to report and where to write them